serif-health/takehome/README.md

 - How do you handle the file size and format efficiently, when the uncompressed file will exceed memory limitations on most systems?
 - When you look at your output URL list, which segments of the URL are changing, which segments are repeating, and what might that mean?
-- Is the description field helpful?
-Complete?
+- Is the 'description' field helpful?
+Is it complete?
+Does it change relative to 'location'?
 Is Highmark the same as Anthem?
 - Anthem has an interactive MRF lookup system.
 This lookup can be used to gather additional information - but it requires you to input the EIN or name of an employer who offers an Anthem health plan: [Anthem EIN lookup](https://www.anthem.com/machine-readable-file/search/).
-How can you find a businesss likely to be in the Anthem NY PPO?
-How can you use this tool to confirm which underlying file(s) represent the Anthem NY PPO?
+How might you find a business likely to be in the Anthem NY PPO?
+How can you use this tool to confirm if your answer is complete?

-Use your best judgement to proceed here, and discuss your decisions in your writeup.
+Use creative thinking and your best judgement to proceed here, and discuss your decisions in your writeup.

 ### Deliverable